 5. Cube the squash by laying the cut side down on the cutting board and cut into strips, then cut the strips into cubes.

-Here's a list of ingredients you’ll need to make the chickpea butternut squash curry along with substitutions and tips for each ingredient.
+Here's a list of ingredients you’ll need to make the creamy butternut squash chickpea curry with coconut milk along with substitutions and tips for each ingredient.
+Please see the recipe card below for exact measurements.

-Red onion - Can be substituted with any type of onion.
+Red onion - Can be substituted with a white or yellow onion.

-Jalapeño - Add for more heat, to reduce the heat somewhat remove the seeds and membrane, to really reduce the heat of the dish leave them out.
-I use jalapeños because they’re easy to find, but they can be substituted with your favorite.
+Jalapeño - Adds more heat.
+To somewhat reduce the heat, remove the seeds and membrane.
+To really reduce the heat of the dish leave the jalapeño out.
+I use jalapeños because they’re easy to find but can be substituted with your favorite chile peppers.

 Garlic cloves - Crush or mince the garlic.

 Fresh ginger - If you don’t use fresh ginger often, it can be stored in the freezer.
 I peel it, then freeze it whole.
-No need to thaw, just grate what you need with a Microplane while still frozen.
+There’s no need to thaw, just grate what you need with a Microplane while it’s still frozen.
 It’s also much easier to grate while frozen.

-Butternut squash - Use 2 pounds and peel and cube the winter squash.
+Butternut squash - Use 2 pounds and peel and cube the winter vegetable.
 It will get blended to make the curry creamy.

 Fire-roasted tomatoes - If you can’t find fire-roasted, try a can of diced tomatoes.
 The fire-roasted variety is more flavorful, but it’s better to substitute them than to leave them out.

-Coconut milk - I use full fat to give the curry more body.
+Coconut milk - I use full-fat coconut milk to give the curry more body.
+Light coconut milk can also be used.

 Tamari - This adds saltiness and can be substituted with low-sodium soy sauce.

-Chickpeas - The two cans can be substituted with 3 cups of cooked chickpeas.
+Chickpeas - Canned chickpeas can be substituted with 3 cups of cooked chickpeas.
+If you don't have chickpeas, try white beans.

-Fresh spinach or kale - Either one can be used, kale will take longer to cook than spinach.
+Two handfuls of baby spinach or kale - Either of the fresh greens can be used.
+Kale will take longer to cook than spinach.

 Tips

-- For this butternut squash and chickpea curry, I use 2 pounds of butternut squash.
+- For this vegan butternut squash curry, I use 2 pounds of butternut squash.
 Peeling and scooping the seeds out only reduces the weight by a few ounces so look for around a 2-pound squash at the store.

 - Two pounds of squash is around 6 cups of cubed squash.

-- To save time on the recipe, buy fresh or frozen pre-cut squash.
+- To make the flavorful butternut squash chickpea curry quicker than what’s listed in the recipe, buy fresh or frozen pre-cut squash.

-- If the curry is too thick for your liking, add a little vegetable broth to thin it out, not much though, as you don’t want to dilute the flavors.
+- If the curry is too thick for your liking, add a little vegetable stock to thin it out.
+Don’t use too much, you don’t want to dilute the flavors.

 Instructions

-Cook the onion and jalapeño with a pinch of salt until the onion starts to become translucent.
-For oil-free cooking add a tablespoon of water at a time if the onion sticks to prevent burning (or use a neutral-tasting oil).
+Start the chickpea butternut squash with coconut milk by preheating a Dutch oven or large saucepan over medium heat, cook the onion and jalapeño with a pinch of salt until the onion starts to become translucent.
+For oil-free cooking, add a tablespoon of water at a time if the onion sticks to prevent burning (or use a neutral-tasting oil).

 Blend half of the curry to make it creamy; use an immersion blender, a regular blender, or mash some of the pieces of squash with a spoon against the side of the pot.

-Add the chickpeas and kale (or spinach) and simmer for about 5-10 minutes, then add the lime juice.
+Add the chickpeas and a bunch of fresh spinach (or kale) and simmer for about 5-10 minutes, then add the lime juice.

 Serving Suggestions

-Serve it with white, brown, or try jasmine rice.
+Serve the chickpea butternut squash curry with white rice, brown rice, or try jasmine rice.

 Storage

-Store leftover squash and chickpea curry in an air-tight container in the refrigerator for about 5 days.
-If you’re using leftovers for lunch, I usually just store them with rice.
+Store leftover curry in an airtight container in the refrigerator for about 5 days.
+If you’re using leftovers for lunch, I usually store them with rice.
 If you want to make it ahead of time for a guest or a potluck, I would store the rice separately.
+The delicious vegetable curry can also be frozen in freezer-safe containers for about 2-3 months.
+Don't freeze it with rice.

 Related recipes

-I hope you enjoy this recipe for vegan curry!
-If you like the recipe, feel free to rate it and leave a comment.
+I hope you enjoy this butternut squash curry recipe!
+If you like it, feel free to rate it and leave a comment.

 - Total Time: 45 minutes